 “It takes a lot of courage to release the familiar and seeming secure, to embrace the new.
 But there is not real security in what is no longer meaningful.
 There is more security in the adventurous and exciting, for in movement there is life, and in change there is power.~ Alan Cohen, author and coach

-This post was updated in 2013 with added references and in 2021 with improved formatting and updated links.
+This post was updated in 2013 with added references and in 2021 and 2023 with improved formatting, updated links and two added resources.
 The title was also shortened and updated.